What Living in Hawaii Is Really Like: An Honest Guide from a Mainland Transplant

 Be Humble

-You are a guest here.
-Hawaii has its own culture, its own history, and its own way of doing things.
-Do not move here and immediately start telling people how things are done "back home."
+You're a guest here.
+Hawaii has its own culture, history, and way of doing things.
+Don't move here and immediately start telling people how things are done "back home."
 Nobody wants to hear it.
-Instead, listen.
+Listen.
 Ask questions.
-Learn some Hawaiian words and actually use them correctly.
+Learn some Hawaiian words and use them correctly.
 Respect the land, the ocean, and the people who have called this place home for generations.

 Give It Two Years